 - Difficulty finding technology capable of burning LPG efficiently

 - Growing generating capacity needs

-In 2012, diesel fueled more than 95% of the U.S. Virgin Islands Water and Power Authority’s (WAPA) generating capacity.
-After experiencing large fluctuations in spot prices during the previous decade, WAPA began to evaluate alternative fuels for power generation.
-In 2013, WAPA decided to shift much of its generating capacity to liquid petroleum gas (LPG), citing its lower cost and reduced emissions.
-The next step would to find a proven technology that could burn the fuel and be installed quickly but would not suffer the same de-rate in efficiency as reciprocating engines running on LPG.
+In 2012, diesel fueled more than 95 percent of the U.S. Virgin Islands Water and Power Authority’s (WAPA) generating capacity.
+After experiencing large fluctuations in diesel prices during the previous decade, WAPA began to evaluate alternative fuels for power generation.
+In 2013, WAPA decided to begin the process of shifting much of its generating capacity to liquid petroleum gas (LPG), citing its lower cost and reduced emissions.
+The next step would be to find a proven technology that could burn the fuel and be installed quickly but would not suffer the same power output de-rate as reciprocating engines running on LPG.

 WAPA expanded APR Energy’s existing contract – which was originally awarded in 2012 to operate a 20MW diesel-powered turbine on the island of St. Thomas – to provide an additional 50MW of capacity fueled by LPG.
 The expanded project features two modified GE TM2500+ mobile gas turbines, which have the ability to switch to diesel in the event of LPG / propane supply disruptions.
 In total, APR Energy’s three units in St. Thomas deliver up to 70MW to the local power grid.